pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 - Thanks to [Frode Grimstad Bang](https://www.frodebang.com/) for the Norwegian translation
 - Potentially you…

-For the time being, English and Polish are the only languages supported by PinBuddy.
-Luckily adding new translations is easy — your merge requests will be appreciated.
+If your native language isn't supported — your merge request will be be appreciated.
 All user suggestions, bug reports, and feature requests are more than welcome.
 Hit me up on [Twitter](https://twitter.com/pawelgrzybek) or open an issue on [PinBuddy GitHub repository](https://github.com/pawelgrzybek/PinBuddy).

 [Download PinBuddy from Chrome Web Store](https://chrome.google.com/webstore/detail/pinbuddy/ppokjacfheflhaojmndcblibahmopkfl) today and let me know what you think.
 Enjoy!